t288matt/vatsim-chaos/README.md

 The system focuses on **"First Conflicts"** - the initial point where two aircraft first meet conflict criteria during their flights.
 This is critical for event planning because:

 - **ATC Intervention Point**: Represents the moment when controllers first need to intervene between aircraft pairs
-- **Event Planning**: Helps organizers understand when conflicts will first occur
+- **Event Planning**: Helps organisers understand when conflicts will first occur
 - **Resource Allocation**: Enables better planning of ATC resources and timing
 - **Realistic Scenarios**: Focuses on the most critical conflict moment rather than tracking every subsequent conflict

 ### Output Formats
 - **Detailed First Conflict List**: Shows only the first conflict between each aircraft pair with location, altitudes, times, and phases
 - **JSON Export**: Structured data for further analysis (stored in temp directory)
-- **KML Visualization**: Google Earth compatible files with 40 diverse colors
+- **KML Visualisation**: Google Earth compatible files with 40 diverse colours
 - **Smart Location Format**: Shows conflicts between waypoints as "X NM [direction] of [waypoint]"

 ## SimBrief XML Generation Guidelines